axeldaguerre/Kobo_annotations_extractor/README.md

 `"full"` is for the maximum column values, if you don't set it it will do the light version

 If you don't add any parameter, it will print a message a small helper

+## Build the exe

+You will have to run the `build.bat` but you need msvc from Visual Studio or by using the https://github.com/Data-Oriented-House/PortableBuildTools (recommended).
+If you want to use MSVC from Visual Studio, you will need to start from the native cmd or using the `shell.bat` from this repository, tweak the path from yours inside it.

 ## Tested